bkpedrosuper/ant-clustering/README.md

 # ant-clustering
-Ant clustering optimization problem in rust (with visuals).
+Ant clustering optimization problem in Rust using Bevy to create a real-time visualization of the algorithm.

 ## Build
 ```